madsstoumann/elements/book/Link.md

 ## The `ping` attribute
 Websites can use the `ping`-attribute to track clicks on hyperlinks.
-You provide a comma-separated list of URI's:
+You provide a space-separated list of URI's:

 ```html
 <a ping="/relativeuri https://not-so-relative-uri.com">